13 Jul 7 Reasons You Need A Home Inspection

-Here are five reasons you need a home inspection:
+Here are seven reasons you need a home inspection:

 - You’re Selling: Get a heads up on potential issues that could arise when buyers get a home inspection done by getting one done ahead of time.
 This will give you the opportunity to fix any problems in advance so you can really get your money’s worth when you decide to put your house on the market.